jshwi/jss/tests/TESTS.md

 Test `404 Not Found` is returned when a route does not exist.

+### Add authorized users to sitemap

+Test only authorized user profiles get added to sitemap.

 ### Admin access control

 Test access to admin console restricted to admin user.